PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :language: yaml
     :caption: scatter_body.cwl

-The looping parameters like :hblue:`param_xxx` and :hblue:`param_xxx` must be redefined in :brown:`loop_main.cwl` as well, to have a parameter dictionary in the nested sub-workflow.
-Note that they must have the same names but their initial values are scalars instead of arrays.
+The looping parameters like :hblue:`param_xxx` and :hblue:`param_xxx` must be re-defined in :brown:`loop_main.cwl` as well as :brown:`scatter_body.cwl`, to have a parameter dictionary in the nested sub-workflow.
+Note that they must have the same names, while their initial values are scalars instead of arrays.
 In each iteration the :blue:`checkpoint` step above updates the values in the parameter dictionary, so that :hblue:`%%blah%%` in ``opt_args`` is replaced with the updated value when the task is actually executed.